 There may be other drugs that can interact with bisacodyl.
 Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start a new medication without telling your doctor.

-More Gentlax Tablet resources
+More about Gentlax Tablet (bisacodyl)